 4-Day Kautz Glacier Climb Day-to-Day Itinerary

-Climbers are required to arrive in Seattle the afternoon before our trip begins.
-That afternoon at 2:00pm you will be met at our office by a guide and our gear manager to give you an overview of the climb, answer all your questions and make sure you have all your equipment or rental gear necessary for the climb.
-The guide will also give you instruction in Leave No Trace (appropriate wilderness practices) and discuss the National Park Mission Statement.
+The Day Before the Climb: Climbers are required to arrive at our Alpine Ascents office in Seattle the afternoon before our trip begins.
+At 2 p.m., a guide and our gear manager will give you an overview of the climb, answer your questions and make sure you have all the equipment or rental gear you'll need.
+You'll also be instructed in Leave No Trace practices and we'll discuss the National Park Mission Statement.

 Day 1: We'll meet at the Alpine Ascents office at 6 a.m., where we'll drive to Mount Rainier.
 There, we'll meet three more Alpine Ascents guides.

 After breakfast, we'll drive through Rainier National Park to a destination known as Paradise (5,400 ft.).
 This beautiful area is the starting point for many nature hikes, and for our climb to Camp Muir (10,080ft).
 After donning our packs, we will hike park trails to Glacier Vista, where we'll have excellent views of Mt.
 Rainier, Mt.
 Adams and Mt.
 St. Helens.
 We'll descend 400 feet to the Nisqually Glacier, rope up and traverse across the glacier to a prominent snow chute known as the "Fan."
 After ascending the Fan, we'll follow a ridge along up the west side of the Wilson Glacier to our first camp, at approximately 8,000 feet.
 We'll review climbing techniques along the way.